Songtexte.com Drucklogo

 And a crown in the bargain to kick up the dust

-And to drink the King's health in the morning."
+And to drink the King's health in the morning"

-"Oh no, me good sergeant, we are not for sale,
+"Oh no, me good sergeant, we are not for sale

-Though we′re fond of our country, your bribes won't avail.
+Though we′re fond of our country, your bribes won't avail

-For we are the boys of the morning."
+For we are the boys of the morning"

-"If you would insult me without any word,
+"If you would insult me without any word

-I swear, by me king, I would draw me broadsword
+I swear by me King I would draw me broadsword

 And I′d run through your body as strength me affords

-Ere you could breathe out the morning."
+Ere I could breathe out the morning"

-We made a football of his row-dee-dow-doo.
+We made a football of his rowdy-dow-do

 The sergeant, the corporal, we knocked out the two